vudongpham/vudongpham.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-🧑‍💼 I am currently working in <a href='https://geo.uni-greifswald.de/en/chairs/geographie/translate-to-english-fernerkundung-und-geoinformationsverarbeitung/'>Earth Observation and Geoinformation Science Lab Institute for Geography and Geology, University of Greifswald, Germany</a>
+<p style="line-height: 2; font-size: 18px;" >Hi, I am Dong, currently working as PhD student in <a href='https://geo.uni-greifswald.de/en/chairs/geographie/translate-to-english-fernerkundung-und-geoinformationsverarbeitung/'>Earth Observation and Geoinformation Science Lab Institute for Geography and Geology, University of Greifswald, Germany</a> </p>

-📖 Check out my list of publications: <a href='/publications' target="_blank">Here</a>
+<p style="line-height: 2; font-size: 18px;" >📖 Check out my list of publications: <a href='/publications' target="_blank">Here</a>  </p>